Super-Protocol/docs/docs/testnet/index.md

 The latest public release is Testnet Phase 3, launched on July 31, 2023.
 It contains the following major updates:
 - **Support for dynamic Node.js applications.** Complex applications on Node.js can now be deployed in Super Protocol.
 - **Decentralized confidential Web3 chat.** [Super Chat](/developers/marketplace_offers/chat) is a technological demo developed by the Super Protocol team.
 By this example we want to show how complex dynamic web apps on Node.js can be run in decentralized confidential environments (TEE).

-## Known Issues and Limitations

-Since this is testnet, there are some limitations on performance:
-- The domains will only be live for 72 hours.
-This is a limit we imposed to ensure consistent performance on Testnet.
-- Mobile version of Marketplace is currently view-only.
-We will adopt full functionality in future releases.

 ## How to participate?